kr0lik/yii2-tree-manager/README.md

 Description
 -----
-To work with the extension, you can add the traits from [kr0lik/yii2-ltree](https://github.com/kr0lik/yii2-ltree) -> LtreeActiveRecordTrait or write your own with similar methods: getTree, after, before, append, prepend, delete, isRoot.
+To work with the extension, you can use traits from [kr0lik/yii2-ltree](https://github.com/kr0lik/yii2-ltree) or write your own with similar methods(Required methods: getTree, after, before, append, prepend, delete, isRoot, level).

 Usage
 -----